Kinoma/KPR-examples/README.md

 ### discovery-client
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/discovery-client"><img src="http://kinoma.github.io/KPR-examples/images/discoveryclient-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.discoveryclient"></x-app-info>

 This client app is intended to be run simultaneously with the "Device Discovery Server" example and demonstrates how to build a companion app that discovers and interacts with a device.
 The client discovers all "com.marvell.kinoma.example.discoveryserver" servers on the same network.
 For each server discovered, the client displays a color swatch in a vertically scrolling container.
 The color is requested from the server by invoking the server's /color handler.
 The list is updated on-the-fly as servers are discovered and lost.
 KPR provides device discovery via built-in SSDP support.
 This example shows how to discover servers using the built-in SSDP support, create and invoke a cross-application message, and how to dynamically build a scrolling container of items.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***

 ### discovery-server
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/discovery-server"><img src="http://kinoma.github.io/KPR-examples/images/discoveryserver-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.discoveryserver"></x-app-info>

 This server app is intended to be run simultaneously with the "Device Discovery Client" example and demonstrates how to implement a discoverable device.
 The app/device is made discoverable by setting the "shared" application property to true.
 The "color" handler is called remotely by the client and returns a JSON object containing a CSS color string.